grippy/automate/README.md

 Both providers and recipes are written as Automate "packages" to make code reuse easy.

+# Inspiration

+Do you ever find yourself repeating tasks across multiple repos or file systems?
+System or DevOps types tasks come mind here.

+Automate draws inspiration from the following things:

+- Deno for its amazing features
+- Puppet/Chef/Ansible for manipulating servers or Terraform for the cloud
+- GitHub actions and similar YAML/config driven tools
+- Cargo packages for workspaces and package definitions
+- Helm/Hiera for hierarchical values as inputs
+- OpenAPI spec/code generation

 # Dependencies

 Automate currently only has one dependency which is Deno.
 This enables executing TypeScript inside the Deno runtime.